bitfocus/companion-module-ntp-technology-dot/companion/HELP.md

 Configure the Source and Destination count, this should be equal to highest number used for each.
 The system will limit values entered to the specified range.

+The alarms should match the number of configured alarm indexs in your system.

 ## Actions

 - **Crosspoint** Set, Remove or Interrogate a crosspoint